What Are the Health Effects of Air Pollution?

 Air pollution is the black cloud belching from an industrial smokestack.
 It's the

-smog that settles over certain cities, dimming the skyline.
-It's the smelly exhaust
+smog that settles over some cities, dimming the skyline.
+It's the smelly exhaust of

-Air pollution also can be invisible, causing lung damage, cancer, or other serious
+Air pollution also can be invisible and odorless.
+It can cause lung damage, cancer,

 What are you breathing?